Tennessee Public Grain Warehouse Surety Bond

 The State of Tennessee Department of Agriculture, Division of Consumer and Industry Services, oversees the licensing of Public Grain Warehouses, grain dealers, commercial feed, incidental grain dealer, seed dealer, agriculture liming materials and registering of commercial fertilizer distributors.
 The Tennessee Code Annotated Title 43 Chapter 32 Section 101 Tennessee Commodity Dealer and Warehouse Law, defines the licensure and surety bond requirements for a public grain dealer.

-2. Obtain fire and extended insurance in the amount to be determined by the commissioner.
+- Obtain fire and extended insurance in the amount to be determined by the commissioner.

-The formula to determine the bond amount is as follows:
+- The formula to determine the bond amount is as follows:

 Accounts, books, papers and records can be audited by the Tennessee Department of Agriculture during any normal business hours.